Keystore

 ,json

-, or other file formats to manage secrets. - Create a new organization outside the business organization to manage Secret Repositories, reducing the scope of members who can access them.
+, or other file formats to manage secrets. - Create a new organization outside the business organization to manage Keystore Repositories, reducing the scope of members who can access them.

 Regularly Rotate Secrets